Azure/terraform-azurerm-avm-res-web-site/README.md

 - `skip_service_principal_aad_check` - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
 Defaults to `false`.
 - `condition` - The condition which will be used to scope the role assignment.
 - `condition_version` - The version of the condition syntax.
 Valid values are `2.0`.
+- `delegated_managed_identity_resource_id` - (Optional) The delegated Azure Resource Id which contains a Managed Identity.
+Changing this forces a new resource to be created.
+This field is only used in cross-tenant scenario.
+- `principal_type` - (Optional) The type of the `principal_id`.
+Possible values are `User`, `Group` and `ServicePrincipal`.
+It is necessary to explicitly set this attribute when creating role assignments if the principal creating the assignment is constrained by ABAC rules that filters on the PrincipalType attribute.

 > Note: only set `skip_service_principal_aad_check` to true if you are assigning a role to a service principal.